 B.S.
 Food Biotechnology, University of Pisa, Italy, 2005

 M.S.
-Genetics Biotechnology for Food Quality and Safety, University of Naples, Italy, 2006
+Genetics Biotechnology for Food Safety, University of Naples, Italy, 2006

 Ph.D.
 Food Science and Technology, University of Milan, Italy, 2009

 With an emphasis in Food Safety and Microbiology, Dr. Trinetta's research focuses on understanding foodborne pathogens ecology and identifying microbial entry routes into the food supply chain (from farm to fork).
 Dr. Trinetta also works on the development and implementation of antimicrobial intervention strategies to reduce and control foodborne pathogens on different commodities.
 Recently, Dr. Trinetta has expanded her research to the international scale with a project focused on evaluating microbial contamination in produce distribution centers for informal markets in Cambodia.